Quran-Journey/frontend/README.md

 If you encounter errors:

 1. Run npm install again.
-2. Ensure your Node version is v18.17.0.
+2. Ensure your Node version is v18.17.0 or higher.
 3. Ensure your React version is 18.2.0.
 4. Run npm run build again.